SebastianBoldt/Viper-Xcode-Template/README.md

 ## Todo

-* FileManager should not remove Template Files from the Template Project Director
+* FileManager should not remove Template Files from the Template Project Directory
 * Better Code Documentation